-As historical as it is beautiful, poets, pirates and pioneers have always been drawn to the stunning western extremity of England.
+As historic as it is beautiful, princes, poets and pirates have long been drawn to the western extremity of England.

-The wild, windswept moors, bucolic charm and spectacular beaches of Devon and Cornwall create an unbeatable combination for visitors.
-It would take weeks to explore every corner of the wonderful region, but if you’re there for a good time not a long time, so let’s get into it!
+The windswept moors, bucolic rural landscapes, and spectacular coastline of Devon and Cornwall have a special magic, and it would take weeks to explore their every corner.
+But if you’re visiting for a good time not a long time, let’s not waste another second!

-Stand on the rugged cliffs of Land’s End at the most southwesterly point of Britain and whisper your secrets to the salty wind as it carries them out to the Isles of Scilly.
+Perch yourself on the rugged cliffs of Land’s End at the most southwesterly point of Britain and whisper secrets to the salty wind as it carries them out to the Isles of Scilly.
 Awash with myths, legends, and torrid tales of King Arthur’s realm, there are at least 130 wrecks of ships lying at the bottom of the ocean around this storied granite peninsular.